chenhsuanlin/inverse-compositional-STN/README.md

 - traffic sign classification

 ### Prerequisites
 This code is developed with Python3 (`python3`) but it is also compatible with Python2.7 (`python`).
+TensorFlow r1.0+ is required.
 You can install the depending packages by running
 ```
 pip3 install --upgrade numpy scipy termcolor matplotlib tensorflow-gpu
 ```